processone/docs.ejabberd.im/content/admin/configuration.md

 This module allows for requesting permissions to upload a file via HTTP as described in [`XEP-0363`][120].
 If the request is accepted, the client receives a URL for uploading the file and another URL from which that file can later be downloaded.
-If an image file is uploaded, the server (by default) also creates a thumbnail.

 In order to use this module, it must be configured as a `request_handler` for an `ejabberd_http` listener.